mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 in zero-G is therapeutic, a welcome respite from simulated gravity where one can philosophise and ponder the mysteries of the universe.
 Zero-G rooms may be of any size.
-Controls and a safe- access portal (the transition from artificial gravity to zero-G can be disorienting and injurious without such a device) cost Cr50000.
+Controls and a safe-access portal (the transition from artificial gravity to zero-G can be disorienting and injurious without such a device) cost Cr50000.
 An engineer can actually turn any portion of a ship into an